-Victoria & Albert’s has long been recognized as one of Florida’s best restaurants, having been awarded the prestigious AAA Five Diamond award every year since 2000.
-Inevitably, reservations are normally needed in advance, especially as they’re only open for dinner (from 17:00 daily).
-The restaurant is open to all, located in Disney's Grand Floridian Resort & Spa (no theme park day passes needed).
-Jackets, long pants and closed shoes are a must.
+Victoria & Albert’s has long been recognised as one of Florida’s best restaurants, having been consistently awarded the prestigious AAA Five Diamond award.
+Inevitably, reservations are normally needed in advance, especially as they’re only open for dinner (from 5pm daily).
+The restaurant is open to all and, being located in Disney's Grand Floridian Resort & Spa, no theme park day passes are needed.
+Jackets, trousers and closed shoes are a must.

 Victoria & Albert's Restaurant

 - Opening Hours: Daily from 5.30pm to 7.30pm